-The epidemiologist can in exceptional cases decide that a person who is under quarantine must stay in a quarantine house, such as if the person is unable to isolate himself in a building on his own or is out of the same place for that purpose, cf. attachments 1 and 3, or it is shown that he will not comply with the quarantine rules.
+The epidemiologist can, in exceptional cases, decide that a person who is quarantined according to III. section must stay in a quarantine house, such as if the person has no means of isolating himself in a building on his own or goes out to another place for that purpose, cf. attachments 1 and 3, or it is shown that he will not comply with the quarantine rules.